Square Online Tax Settings

 When you receive an order, the automatic tax calculator first checks to see if your store has a presence in the state you’ll be shipping to.
 This is determined based on the store addresses you’ve added:

-Store address: configured on the Store Setup page
+Store address: configured on the Shared Settings > General page

-The calculator checks each location and if you don’t have a presence in the state you’re shipping to, no taxes are charged.
+The calculator checks each location and if you don’t have a presence in the province you’re shipping to, no taxes are charged.

 Note: When a customer has different billing and shipping addresses, only the shipping address matters in terms of charging tax.
 For orders that will be picked up in-store or delivered to the customer, local sales tax will be added accordingly.